Monday, December 5, 2011

 Hittite mythology owed something of its structure and narrative to the myths of Mesopotamia, particularly the latter, Akkadian myths, and the Akkadian myths grew from the stories told by the Sumerians.

-If this place is associated with the flood then there are two sets of myth about the control of water: the story of Noah or rather the story of Atrahasis and the gods deciding to kill all mankind.
+If this place is associated with the flood then there are two sets of myth about floods: the story of Noah or rather the story of Atrahasis and the gods deciding to kill all mankind.

 And the stories of the serpent guardian of the deep, the Kur.